 Even though some may say that in order for a texturizer to actually work on your hair it has to contain some form of chemical ingredients, it’s not quite impossible to find healthier choices that also include natural ingredients that aren’t that harmful for your hair.

-For the black hair is quite a challenge though to get a texturizer that actually work.
+For the black hair is quite a challenge though to get a texturizer that actually works.
 It has to have a chemical formula that is powerful enough to straighten your natural curly, kinky or coily hair.

 A texturizer sits in the middle as it sustains your curly hair, but also breaks down the natural curl pattern.

-Either it’s a texturizer or a relaxer, you don’t want to leave it too much on your hair.
+Whether it’s a texturizer or a relaxer, you don’t want to leave it too much on your hair.
 You want the texturizer to loosen, soften your curls and not actually straighten your hair (this is a job for a hair relaxer).

 Going through the basics